hadesh/alfredBaidu/README.md

 alfredBaidu
 ===========

-type b and bs to start
+type "b " or "bs " to start search by Baidu;

+"bs" with suggestions.

 Baidu search in alfred workflows